RemyVim/ink-if-story-template/docs/reference/stat-bars.md

 ## Value Clamping

-By default, stat bars display the actual variable value — even if it goes below the minimum or above the maximum.
+By default, stat bars display the actual variable value, even if it goes below the minimum or above the maximum.
 This is useful during development to spot logic errors.

 For a polished release, add `clamp` to keep displayed values within range—regardless whether the true value overflows: